Sheryn Regis: 2003–2004: Come in Out of the Rain, rise to prominence

-What I Do Best
+2005: What I Do Best, continuing success

-Regis was awarded by the 21st Year-Ender Excellence Awards as Top Entertainer International Achievement Awardee and Best Female Performer in Asia Pacific and highly nominated in the 18th Awit Awards.
+She hosted in daily show M.R.S.
+(Most Requested Show) with Amy Perez, Roderick Paulate and Toni Gonzaga.Regis was awarded by the 21st Year-Ender Excellence Awards as Top Entertainer International Achievement Awardee and Best Female Performer in Asia Pacific and highly nominated in the 18th Awit Awards.
 She was also nominated in four other categories for her debut album, Best Inspirational Song ("Follow Your Dream"), Best Regional Recording ("Among Gabayan"), Best Song Written for Movie/TV/Stage Play ("Kailan Kaya") and Best Concert Performer in an Intimate Venue Female.

 In July 2005, Sheryn launched her second album, "What I Do Best".

 She also sang Sabihin Mo Sa Akin, the theme from Kampanerang Kuba.

 After the success of her carrier single, she launched her second single by late 2005, Hindi Ko Kayang Iwan Ka.
 It was chosen as the 'love theme song' of ABS-CBN's television series, Gulong ng Palad.
 Aside from this, her love song, Sa Piling Mo was aired as a wedding song on the same show.

 By April 2006, she released the last single from her second album, Dahil Nagmamahal and was chosen as a theme song of Bernadette Sembrano's Nagmamahal, Kapamilya.

 Two songs from this album received recognition.
 The carrier single, What I do Best, won as Best Song Performed by a Female Artist given by iFM Pinoy Music Awards.
 Hindi Ko Kayang Iwan Ka, which is actually the most popular song from this album received a prestigious award.
 It was named by S Magazine as song of the year.
 At that time, she was dubbed the Crystal Voice of Asia, a title contested by the camp of another Filipino singer Mari Nallos, who held the title much earlier when she was under contract with Star Records.

-What I do Best received Gold Record Award by PARI.
+What I do Best received Gold Record Award by PARI sold over 25,000 copies.